-U.S.-MEXICO, MINUTE 319 IMPLEMENTATION AND FUTURE NEGOTIATIONS-The United States, Mexico, and the Colorado River basin states are meeting monthly to implement Minute 319 activities, and to continue to explore the possibility of agreeing to another Minute in the future.
-On December 10 and 11, 2015, the Minute Negotiating Group (MNG) met in San Diego to continue to develop the framework for another possible Minute.
-There are workgroup meetings and additional MNG meetings scheduled throughout January and February.
-Staff will continue to update the Board as these negotiations progress.
-(Ted Kowalski)
+U.S.-MEXICO, MINUTE 319 IMPLEMENTATION AND FUTURE NEGOTIATIONS- The United States, Mexico, and the Colorado River basin states are meeting several times a month to continue to implement Minute 319 activities, and to continue to explore the possibility of agreeing to another Minute within this calendar year.
+There are workgroup meetings and additional Minute Negotiating Group meetings scheduled through July of this year.
+The May MNG meeting will take place in Mexico City.
+Director Eklund and Staff will provide updates to the Board when details develop.
+(Michelle Garrison)

-GLEN CANYON DAM ADAPTIVE MANAGEMENT WORK GROUP (AMWG) AND TECHNICAL WORK GROUP (TWG) MEETINGS-The Glen Canyon Dam TWG will hold its annual reporting workshop and winter meeting on January 26-28, 2016 in Phoenix, Arizona.
-At that meeting, the TWG will receive briefings on the budget and the status of key natural resources.
-In addition, the Staff expects the Bureau of Reclamation (BOR) and the National Park Service (NPS) to provide updates about the Draft EIS (DEIS) for the Long Term Experimental and Management Plan (LTEMP), which the BOR and NPS released on January 8, 2016.
+GLEN CANYON DAM ADAPTIVE MANAGEMENT WORK GROUP (AMWG) AND TECHNICAL WORK GROUP (TWG) MEETINGS- The Glen Canyon Dam TWG held its spring meeting on April 19 and 20, 2016 in Phoenix, Arizona.
+At that meeting, the TWG received briefings on the status of key natural resources, discussed the triennial budget and charter and protocol for the Science Work Plan, and made observations regarding the Draft EIS (DEIS) for the Long Term Experimental and Management Plan (LTEMP), which the BOR and NPS released on January 8, 2016.
 To review a copy of the DEIS for LTEMP, visit the following website: http://ltempeis.anl.gov/index.cfm.
-The annual winter AMWG meeting is scheduled for February 24-25, 2016 in Phoenix, Arizona, and the LTEMP will be the main focus of that meeting.
-(Ted Kowalski)
+The Staff has been working with the Office of the Attorney General to draft a comment letter on behalf of Colorado and join comment letters provided by the 7-Basin States and the Upper Colorado River Commission.
+Director McClow and AG staff can discuss the approach with the Board at the May Board meeting.
+(Michelle Garrison)